 Compulsions are typically characterized by the following categories:

-Treatment for OCD is no cure.
+There is no one treatment plan that can cure OCD.
 However, the majority of people who get treatment for their OCD respond positively and are able to better manage their symptoms.

 Improvement through treatment such as individual therapy or group therapies is gradual.
-Some people may need more intensive treatments for a longer period of time than others depending on the severity of the illness.
+Some people may need intensive outpatient programs for a longer period of time than others depending on the severity of the illness.

 It’s urgent that people with OCD seek help early on as early diagnosis and treatment minimize the severity of the illness.
 Unfortunately, there is usually a long delay before people with OCD seek treatment, worsening their conditions.

-Our Mission Viejo mental health center uses the following treatments seen to be effective in treating OCD:
+Our Orange County mental health center uses the following treatments seen to be effective in treating OCD:

 OCD doesn’t have to get in the way of your life.
-Our talented staff at Southern California Sunrise Recovery Mental Health Center in Orange County understands the challenges you or your loved one face daily.
+Our talented treatment team at Southern California Sunrise Recovery Mental Health Center in Orange County understands the challenges you or your loved one face daily.

 We understand how difficult it is to break intrusive thoughts and know that they don’t define you.
-The caring staff of psychologists, psychiatrists, and therapists at our Orange County Psychiatric Facility will be able to guide you or your loved one through every concern.
+The caring staff of psychologists, psychiatrists, and therapists at our Orange County Mental Health Treatment Center will be able to guide you or your loved one through every concern.